Ryouh/Feats-Revisited/Feats.md

 Your scales became junky and hard over the course of your adventures.

 * Your natural AC changes to 15 + your Dexterity modifier.
 * As an Action you can roll yourself into a ball granting you a bonus of 3 to your AC.
-While rolled together you can’t use any other actions than unfolding yourself.
-Additionally, if you are on a hill or other slanted surface you can roll it down like a wheel gaining a movement speed of 50ft.
-You can try to attack someone while rolling make a melee weapon attack using your Strength modifier + your Proficiency bonus.
-If you hit the creature takes damage equal to your Strength modifier plus 1d6 for every 10ft you spent rolling before impacting the creature, you take half as much damage.
+While rolled up you can’t use any actions other than unrolling.
+Additionally, if you are on a hill or other slanted surface you can roll down like a ball gaining a movement speed of 50ft.
+You can try to attack someone while rolling by making a melee weapon attack using your Strength modifier + your Proficiency bonus.
+If you hit - the creature takes damage equal to your Strength modifier plus 1d6 for every 10ft you spent rolling before impacting the creature, you take half the damage.

 ```
 ```